qualcomm/resource-tuner/docs/README.md

 ## 5. (Optional) Target Configs
-The file TargetConfig.yaml defines the target configs, note this is an optional config, i.e. this file need not necessarily be provided.
-Resource-tuner can dynamically fetch system info, like target name, logical to physical core / cluster mapping, number of cores etc. Use this file, if you want to provide this information explicitly.
+The file TargetConfig.yaml defines the target configs, note this is an optional config, i.e. this file need not necessarily be provided. uRM can dynamically fetch system info, like target name, logical to physical core / cluster mapping, number of cores etc. Use this file, if you want to provide this information explicitly.
 If the TargetConfig.yaml is provided, resource-tuner will always overide default dynamically generated target information and use it.
 Also note, there are no field-level default values available if the TargetConfig.yaml is provided.
 Hence if you wish to provide this file, then you'll need to provide all the complete required information.